 But are you ready?

-Yes, you brushed up your resume and you researched the organization.
+Yes, you brushed up your resume (you may have even worked with someone like this north carolina resume service to make sure it’s the best it could possibly be) and you researched the organization.
 But did you take the time to get clarity on the key points they should remember about you?
 Can you succinctly and clearly articulate the main message about you?

 When preparing for an interview, I recommend creating your brand statement.
 This is a personal summary of who you are, your skills, and attributes you bring.
 You must get clear, be succinct and land the message.